ssamakar/team-tmnt-1/README.md

 ```
 <div class="container" ui-view></div>
 ```
-* Take out all the html in the main.html template and replace it with an h2 called "Turtle Power"
+* Take out all the html in the main.html template and replace it with an h1 called "TMNT"
-* Add a link with a ui-sref that points to "team" (a state we'll create momentarily)

 ##Step 2: Setup your router/states
 `$stateProvider` from angular-ui-router is much more flexible and powerful than the default router in Angular.
 Let's set it up.